The Best Definition of Gossip

 Out of a bad heart.

 “Gossip is caused by something that is wrong at the core of our beings” (see, for example, Matthew 12:34).
 Gossip, as defined above, is sin.
 There are no two ways about it.
-Therefore, the presence of gossip in our own lives should drive us to repentance and renewed commitment to walk in love— both of which are fruit of the Holy Spirit’s work in our hearts.
+Therefore, the presence of gossip in our own lives should drive us to repentance and a renewed commitment to walk in love— both of which are the fruit of the Holy Spirit’s work in our hearts.

-It would be nice if we could speak of gossip as only being a danger “out there” in the world.
+It would be nice if we could speak of gossip as only a danger “out there” in the world.
 But that’s not the case.
 Much gossip takes place in churches among professing Christians.
 Surely we have all been guilty of speaking gossip and, sadly, we have all been the subject of other people’s wagging tongues.
 Therefore, it should not surprise us to find extensive teaching about godly communication—the kind of speech that should characterize new-life believers—contained in letters written to churches!

 NEW-LIFE COMMUNICATION